GujralNaman/login-signup-Quantum/README.md

-# Login - SignUp Page
+# Login - SignUp Page Functionality

 This project implements a **user authentication system** designed to securely handle login and signup functionalities for a web application.
 The application uses **JWT (JSON Web Tokens)** for secure user session management and **password-based authentication** to ensure the safety of user credentials.
 It follows modern web development practices, providing a **scalable, maintainable, and secure solution** for user management.
 The project is built using **React** for the frontend, **Node.js** for the backend, and **MongoDB** for database management, ensuring a modern, efficient, and robust full-stack application.